Behind Perfectly Imperfect

 Her love for community, in all its forms, and her belief in the power of belonging and connecting, spurs her to volunteer her time on committees and projects.

 Her natural energy, plus years of public speaking and facilitating groups, have made Ailsa a genuine and charismatic speaker.

 Her university degrees are an eclectic mix; and although she is not an anthropologist or librarian at present, she is certainly a professional in the mental health field with a Masters Degree in Counselling and Psychotherapy.

 Ailsa has created a unique business/lifestyle where she shimmies to the beat of her own tambourine.
-Her love of collaboration and pushing boundaries has led her to offer Walk and Talk Psychotherapy in the Adelaide Hills in Stirling, and also along the foreshore at Brighton beach.
+Her love of collaboration and pushing boundaries has led her to offer Walk and Talk Psychotherapy in the Adelaide Hills in Stirling, and also at Glenelg North.